 Computer Configuration\Administrative Templates\Windows Components\Credential User Interface

-- Again, make double click on the policy button i.e. Enumerate administrator accounts on elevation.
+- Double-click on the policy button i.e. Enumerate administrator accounts on elevation.

-- Now set it as disabled on top left corner (see snapshot below).
+- Now set it as disabled on the top left corner (see the snapshot above).

 - At last, hit apply followed by the OK button.